-Twitter recently confirmed in a tweet that the social media network is retracing its step backwards and retrieving its classic reverse chronological timeline as a viable option for all Twitterattis.
-Twitter Support, in a series of successive tweets, explained how it is trying to balance both the timelines, one showing the “best” and “most recent” tweets and acknowledges how the balance fails in many cases.
+Twitter recently confirmed in a tweet that the social media network is retracing its step backward and retrieving its classic reverse chronological timeline as a viable option for all Twitterattis.
+In a series of successive tweets, Twitter Support explained how it is trying to balance both the timelines, one showing the “best” and “most recent” tweets, and acknowledges how the balance fails in many cases.

 The social network updated its “Show the best Tweets first” stopgap solution so that when it is turned off, people will see tweets from people and accounts they follow, in reverse chronological order, with no more “In case you missed it” or recommended tweets from accounts the user does not follow but are popular in the platform.